How to manage scripts

 }

-callback, fired when the state of the categories or services is changed (assuming that consent was already expressed).
+});Another handy callback is the onChange callback, fired when the state of the categories or services is changed (assuming that consent was already expressed).

 CookieConsent.run({